maarten-pennings/P2000/readme.md

 ### Character modes

-The cartridge has two character _modes_, lets call them mix and allcaps.
+The cartridge has two character _modes_, lets call them mix and all-caps.
 This mode is not to be confused with the capslock state.

 In the _mix_ mode, this is the behavior of shift and capslock.